jaysayre/HomeworkTemplate/README.md

 ===============

 This template is designed to make any latex homework assignment easy and nice looking, and is what I use for most of my assignments.
 This package provides all of the necessary components to use this template.
-For contributions, comments, and bug reports, please contact Jay Sayre at jsayre at marlboro edu.
+For contributions, comments, and bug reports, please contact Jay Sayre at sayrejay at Gmai|.
 This homework template is based on the latex template by [Ted Pavlic](http://www.tedpavlic.com/post_homework_tex_example.php).

 Table of Contents